This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine can make you dizzy or sleepy.
 Prevent falls by calling a caregiver when you want to get out of bed or if you need help.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

-- Monitoring: Caregivers may check for pulses on your arms or wrists.
-This helps caregivers learn if you have problems with blood flow after your surgery.
+- Monitoring: Healthcare providers may check for pulses on your arms or wrists.
+This helps healthcare providers learn if you have problems with blood flow after your surgery.
 You may also have any of the following:

 - Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.